kg3/Archaeology_Gui/README.md

-Course Project Phase 3 Archaeology
+Course Project - Phase 3 - Archaeology Game
 ===========

 A map based game where a user clicks to dig, or excavate certain tiles of the map to find gold.
 The coding started the game